 This website was last tested in February 2022.
 The test was carried out by Ringstones Media.

 We used this approach to decide on a sample of pages to test, being our Home Page.This page was considered to be a representative illustration of the website's overall style and content

-You can see the full accessibility report and webmasters declaration, published by Ringstones Media here.
+You can see the full accessibility report and webmasters declaration, published by Ringstones Media here: here.

-This statement was prepared on 2nd September 2020 and revised on 23rd February 2024.
+This statement was originally prepared on 2nd September 2020 and revised on 23rd February 2024.

 Make your website or app accessible and publish an accessibility statement